Big brother: Germany's foreign intelligence service under pressure | DW | 14.01.2021

 Article 10 of the German constitution guarantees the fundamental right to protection of telecommunications privacy, which can only be limited in grave exceptions to protect Germany against armed attack and acts of terrorism as well as cyberattacks, cross-border crime such as the narcotics trade, money laundering and people trafficking.

 The BND is, in well-founded individual cases, permitted to restrict fundamental laws and freedoms.
-However, members and supporters of RWB argue that the legal provisions that permit such intrusions are too far-reaching.
+However, members and supporters of RSF argue that the legal provisions that permit such intrusions are too far-reaching.

 They allege that the practice of tapping internet hubs using search terms known as selectors amounts to groundless mass surveillance.
 The BND uses this procedure to trawl hundreds of millions of emails for what it sees as suspicious information.